 - Traumatic cataracts.
 Cataracts can also happen because of an eye injury.
 They can occur right after your child’s eye gets hurt.
 Or they can occur years later.

 - Radiation cataracts.
 Some cataracts start after exposure to some types of radiation.

 A child may be born with a cataract (congenital).
 Or it may develop later in life (acquired).
 The following may cause cataracts:

 - Other illnesses, such as rheumatoid arthritis

 - Complications from other eye diseases, such as glaucoma

-Most cataracts that children are born with happen along with other eye or health problems.
+Most cataracts in children happen along with other eye or health problems.
 This type of cataract may be from genetic factors.
-This can include a metabolic disorder caused by an inherited enzyme deficiency.
-It can also happen because of a chromosome problem, such as Down syndrome.
+These can include a metabolic disorder caused by an inherited enzyme deficiency.
+Cataracts can also happen because of a chromosome problem, such as Down syndrome.